Archive

 Solar Halos

-On the odd occasion, while looking up at the sky, one may notice a hazy rainbow-colored ring around the sun.
+On some odd occasions, while looking up at the sky, one may notice a hazy rainbow-colored ring around the sun.
 This phenomenon is called a solar halo or 22-degree halo, but what exactly is this occurrence?

 Solar halos or 22-degree halos are hazy rainbow-colored rings that occur at a radius of approximately 22 degrees around the sun.
-It results from the sun's light being refracted by ice crystals in Cirrus clouds in the upper troposphere at an altitude of approximately 6000 meters or 20 000 feet.
+It results from the sun's light being refracted by ice crystals in Cirrus clouds in the upper troposphere at altitudes of approximately 6000 meters or 20 000 feet.

 These multi-colored optical phenomena can occur quite frequently and are not an unfamiliar sight, yet very few people really know what exactly these rings around the sun are or how they are formed.